pjlintw/Transformer-py/README.md

 ## Run BERT variants for POS tagging

-We evaluate the BERT on linear probing test to see which layer capture more linsutic structure information in therir contextual representaitons.
-The output layers for classifing the POS tags are added on the different layers of BERT.
+We evaluate the BERT on linear probing test to see which layer capture more linguistic structure information in their contextual representations.
+The output layers for classifying the POS tags are added on the different layers of BERT.
 We only train these layer's weights.

-We treats BERT as a feature extractor to provide fixed pre-trained contextual embeddings.
+We treat BERT as a feature extractor to provide fixed pre-trained contextual embeddings.
 In the script, we set `requires_grad` false for BERT model.
-If you would like to fine-tune the whole the model, just comment those lines.
+If you would like to fine-tune the whole model, just comment those lines.

-In certain cases, rather than fine-tuning the entire pre-trained model end-to-end, it can be beneficial to obtained pre-trained contextual embeddings, which are fixed contextual representations of each input token generated from the hidden layers of the pre-trained model.
+In certain cases, rather than fine-tuning the entire pre-trained model end-to-end, it can be beneficial to obtain pre-trained contextual embeddings, which are fixed contextual representations of each input token generated from the hidden layers of the pre-trained model.
 This should also mitigate most of the out-of-memory issues.

-We found that executing time of  64 minibatch size trained with maximal sequence length is pretty slow.
+We found that executing a  64 minibatch size trained with maximal sequence length is pretty slow.
-The maximal sequence length, in OntoNotoes is 228, is usually an extrem case.
-We gains huge improvement on the runtime for an minibatch by using  using 63 to `max_seq_length` covering 99% of sequence length.
+The maximal sequence length, in OntoNotes is 228, is usually an extreme case.
+We gain huge improvement on the runtime for a minibatch by using 63 to `max_seq_length` covering 99% of sequence length.

-### Train the offficail BERT model
+### Train the official BERT model

 The official Huggingface BERT for sequence labeling task using `BertForTokenClassification` class.
-The model levreages a pre-trained BERT, droput and an classifier layer.
+The model leverages a pre-trained BERT, dropout and a classifier layer.
 To run these settings, you can run

 ```python